Mudwalks at Benfleet Creek, Leigh Creek and Two Tree Island

 Exploring the intertidal zone requires different efforts and practices.
 Walking along the mudflats at low tide, for instance, differs significantly from walking on dry land; the mud is irregular, slippery, and soft, necessitating specific wellies and a stick.
 When the waters flood, a boat is necessary.
 Thus, engaging with the intertidal zone involves a strict coupling with technical objects, but most importantly, one needs to think with the tides that dictate the rhythms and patterns of the estuary.

 Through different activities, this gathering invites people on a guided mudwalk along Benfleet Creek.
-So for those interested in getting muddy and engaging with the intertidal zone, please join us on Sunday June 22nd!
+So for those interested in getting muddy and engaging with the intertidal zone, please join us for two mudwalks, on Sunday 22 June and Wednesday 25 June!

 Image: Photo by Dominique Savitri Bonarjee